Move back one step Move forward one step Show themes of website

 Indonesia

-Indonesia is the largest country in South-East Asia with a land area of nearly two million square kilometres and a population of about 237 million.
+Indonesia is the largest country in South-East Asia with a land area of nearly two million square kilometres and a population of over 280 m.
 Its colonial history is Dutch, being administered for a few centuries by the Dutch East India Company.
 It declared its independence from The Netherlands in 1945 and became the Republic of Indonesia.
-The official (standardised) language is Indonesia (Bahasa Indonesia) is a form of Malay and Austronesian language which is largely mutually comprehensible with Bahasa Malay spoken in Malaysia.
+The official (standardised) language is Indonesia (Bahasa Indonesia), a form of Malay (an Austronesian language), which is largely mutually comprehensible with Bahasa Malay spoken in Malaysia.